jacobosullivan/EA-OFD/README.md

 ## Jacob O'Sullivan
 ## j.osullivan@zoho.com

-### Temporally robust occupancy frequency distributions in riverine metacommunities explained by local biodiversity regulation:
+### Temporally robust occupancy frequency distributions in riverine metacommunities explained by local biodiversity regulation

 Environment Agency data on Macroinvertebrate, Macrophyte and Diatom observations in England and R scripts to reproduce analyses of the catchment-scale temporal occupancy frequency distribution